-ICN routing locates a data object based on its name which is initially provided by a requestor.
+ICN routing is a process that finds a data object based on its name initially provided by a requestor.
 ICN routing may comprise three steps: a name resolution step, a discovery step, and a delivery step.
 The name resolution step translates the name of the requested data object into its locator.
 The discovery step routes the request to data object based on its name or locator.
 The last step (delivery) routes the data object back to the requestor.
 Depending on how these steps are combined, ICN routing schemes can be categorized as: Route-By-Name Routing (RBNR), Lookup-By-Name Routing (LBNR), and Hybrid Routing (HR).